KorkinLab/alt-in-tool/README.md

 # ALT-IN Tool

-AS-IN Tool is a software package that predicts alternative splining rewiring effects.
+ALT-IN Tool is a software package that predicts alternative splining rewiring effects.
 This tool should be used with Python 2.7.
 [Anaconda](https://anaconda.org/anaconda/python) distriburion is recommended.

 ## INSTALLATION

-AS-IN Tool depends on 2 software packages - EMBOSS and INTERPRO.
+ALT-IN Tool depends on 2 software packages - EMBOSS and INTERPRO.

 ##### EMBOSS